AppAnalysis-BGSU/Applications/README.md

 ### SMS_Stealer_PHP

 PHP script for getting the SMS stolen from user's devices.

-### RegisterMe

-A simple student information registration application.